Macrometacorp/docs/docs/photoniq/prerendering/03-features/01-synthetic-interactions/index.md

 Hovering is especially useful for menu bars as it reveals additional links or content for bots to find and index.
 By simulating these hover actions during rendering, these hidden content becomes findable and accessible for indexing by search engines.

+### Manipulate JS Variable

+JS variables allows you to add dynamic content to your web pages.

 ## Importance of Synthetic Interactions